Video Game: Fire Emblem Elibe aka: Fire Emblem Blazing Sword

 Theme Naming: The ladies of Caelin all seem to have "lyn" somewhere in their name: Marquess Hausen's wife Lyndis and daughter Madelyn; his granddaughter was named Lyndis as well.
 And arguably, if Lyndis II is paired with Hector, she continues the tradition with her daughter Lilina.

 Too Awesome to Use: You'll come across several awesome weapons of which there is only one (perhaps 2) obtainable copies and probably be too reluctant to actually use them, save for the final chapter.
-The best example of this is Harken's Brave Sword, a powerful sword that guarantees at least two attacks if not four... and thus uses up its durability fast.
+The best example of this is Harken's Brave Sword, a powerful sword that guarantees a doubing of your overall strikes (meaning two attacks if too heavy or slow, and four if said character can doubled-attack normally)... and thus uses up its durability fast.

-The Social Darwinist: The Black Fang apparently has this as a part of their creed.
+The Social Darwinist: The Nergal/Sonia-corrupted version of The Black Fang apparently has this as a part of their creed.
 Jaffar even berates Nino for treating his wounds instead of abandoning him, reminding her to "discard the weak, salvage the strong."

 The Unfought: Turns out Ephidel is just a villainous Mauve Shirt.
 Sonia can also become this if you choose to skip her side-chapter, and Limstella will dispose of her instead.